gallamine/devoted/README.md

 # Closing Notes:

-This exercise took 5 hours.
-Several of the questions were ambiguous.
-The exercise didn't include context about what the intent was - given the scope of the work it isn't reasonable to expect well designed, idiomatic and tested code.
+- This exercise took 5 hours.
+- Several of the questions were ambiguous.
+- The exercise didn't include context about what the intent was (weed-out, testing clean code, ...)
+- given the scope of the work it isn't reasonable to expect well designed, idiomatic and tested code.